danilocurvelo/imd0030-20242/lessons/heaps-and-hashing.md

 {% include learning_objectives.md lesson="Hash Tables" %}

 Java's `TreeSet` and `TreeMap` classes are implemented using red-black trees that guarantee logarithmic time for most individual element operations.
-This is a massive improvement over linear search: a balanced search tree containing over 1 million elements has a height on the order of about 20!
+This is a massive improvement over sequential search: a balanced search tree containing over 1 million elements has a height on the order of about 20!

 But it turns out that we can do even better by studying Java's `HashSet` and `HashMap` classes, which are implemented using hash tables.
 Under certain conditions, hash tables can have **constant time** for most individual element operations---regardless of whether your hash table contains 1 million, 1 billion, 1 trillion, or even more elements.